 How to cope with anxiety and fear

 Is anxiety stopping you from living your life?
 Does it get in the way of work, your social life, sex life or relationships?
 Do you feel constantly on edge?
 Is it hard to stop or control worrying?
 Are you having panic attacks?
+Are frightening images or pictures popping into your head?
 Do you live in constant fear of something awful happening?

 If any of the above ring true, learn how to cope with anxiety and fear.
 It’s time to #StandUpToAnxiety

 A certain degree of stress and anxiety isn’t necessarily bad – anxiety is the body’s in-built system for keeping us safe and protecting us from danger.
 However, when it starts interfering with your life and stops you from being your best, anxiety can develop into an anxiety disorder.

 The good news though is that anxiety and anxiety disorders are highly treatable.

 Countless online articles, videos and podcasts are endlessly giving tips on how to cope with anxiety.
 The problem is, not all anxiety is the same.
 There are many different types of anxiety; treating it effectively means being specific about the type of anxiety you are experiencing.
 Some common anxiety problems include:

 shyness and social anxiety | excessive worries and stress | panic attacks and agoraphobia | obsessive-compulsive disorder (OCD) | phobias | post-traumatic stress disorder (PTSD) | sexual performance anxiety | health anxiety | separation anxiety | existential anxiety

 Working with the right therapist, you can identify the specific type of anxiety you are experiencing